DRNAG West median real estate price is $501,384, which is less expensive than 83.3% of California neighborhoods and 34.9% of all U.S. neighborhoods.

 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the DRNAG West neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the DRNAG West neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the DRNAG West neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 44.8% of the households here have four, five, or more cars.
-That is more cars per household than in 99.2% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 46.8% of the households here have four, five, or more cars.
+That is more cars per household than in 99.4% of the neighborhoods in the nation.

-Did you know that the DRNAG West neighborhood has more Canadian and Mexican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the DRNAG West neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.8% of this neighborhood's residents have Canadian ancestry and 60.7% have Mexican ancestry.
+In fact, 71.8% of this neighborhood's residents have Mexican ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the DRNAG West neighborhood, 37.2% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 22.3% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (21.7%), and 18.8% in clerical, assistant, and tech support occupations.
+In the DRNAG West neighborhood, 33.6% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 24.4% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (21.6%), and 19.9% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-In the DRNAG West neighborhood in San Bernardino, CA, residents most commonly identify their ethnicity or ancestry as Mexican (60.7%).
-There are also a number of people of German ancestry (4.8%), and residents who report Spanish roots (4.6%), and some of the residents are also of Irish ancestry (4.0%), along with some English ancestry residents (3.2%), among others.
-In addition, 23.1% of the residents of this neighborhood were born in another country.
+In the DRNAG West neighborhood in San Bernardino, CA, residents most commonly identify their ethnicity or ancestry as Mexican (71.8%).
+There are also a number of people of English ancestry (4.3%), and residents who report Irish roots (4.0%), and some of the residents are also of German ancestry (4.0%), along with some Italian ancestry residents (1.5%), among others.
+In addition, 26.5% of the residents of this neighborhood were born in another country.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in DRNAG West neighborhood spend under 15 minutes commuting one-way to work (29.0% of working residents), one of the shortest commutes across America.
+The greatest number of commuters in DRNAG West neighborhood spend between 15 and 30 minutes commuting one-way to work (37.0% of working residents), which is shorter than the time spent commuting to work for most Americans.
+However, there is also a significant group of residents (10.1%) who commute over an hour in each direction.